 The following conduct is prohibited and shall be subject to the complaint procedures established in this chapter.
-It shall be deemed unethical for any public official to engage in one or more of the following prohibited actions:
+It may be unethical for any public official to engage in one or more of the following prohibited actions:

-Use of Official Title or Position for Personal Gain Prohibited.
+A. Use of Official Title or Position for Personal Gain Prohibited.